MahaThemes/marigold/readme.txt

 * Featured slider
 * The GPL v2.0 or later license. :) Use it to make something cool.

-== Installation ==
+== Forum ==
-For detailed instruction please visit https://mahathemes.com/documentation-marigold/
+If you have any questions, leave a messege here https://mahathemes.com/forums/forum/marigold/

 == Documentation ==
 Theme documentation is available on https://mahathemes.com/documentation-marigold/

 == Changelog ==